Code-Institute-Submissions/asdub-yellow-lemon-MP1/README.md

 - Band News Article
 - Getting in Touch / Private Events

-I didn't create mockups for each device variation.\
+I didn't create mockups for each device variation.
-The mockup content produced reflects the layouts and styling applied throughout the site.
+Aspects of both the mobile and desktop design are applied to tablet layouts.

 **Production Design Changes to Note**
-- Initially, I was planning on having only two news articles on mobile layout, a further news page containing a number of recent articles and a further page for individual articles.\
+- Initially, I was planning on having only two news articles display on the home page, a further news page containing a number of recent articles and a further page for individual articles.\
 This was amended, the live mobile site now only shows text articles, removing the images allowed for four articles to be placed in the same space.
 Negating the need for a dedicated page to list recent news articles.
 On larger dispalys such as tablets and desktops the article images will appear.
+And the image size and amount of initial copy was reduced.
 - Black was used instead of red for article headings.
 Due to contrast issues against a white background.

 ### Typography